webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 }
 ```

-One consequence is we no longer need a source array to do something.
+One consequence is that unlike `Array.map`, we no longer need a source array to do something.

 ```js
 const shader = v => v * 2;